Skip to content

 Agent Acceleration

-The agent acceleration is given by:
+For a missile, the agent acceleration is given by:

 ddtv(t)=a(t)g(FD(v(t))m+a(t)(L/D))v(t)v(t)